 In Turkey, they use Type F power plugs and outlets.
 The voltage is 220V, and the frequency is 50Hz.

-So, you’ll need a travel adapter in Turkey.
+⚠️ So, you’ll need a travel adapter in Turkey.
 Their plugs and outlets are different from the Type A and B ones we use back in the States.

-- Plug types: F
+- Plug type in Turkey: F

 - Standard voltage: 220V